Cancún Dental Implants

 For example, smoking can contribute to unsatisfactory implantation and complications, and there are other reasons why a dental implant could fail as well.

-As opposed to a successful implant, a failed integration will form a fibrous layer around the implant, meaning the implant needs to be removed, the bone cleaned, and in about three months the procedure can be tried again.
+Unlike a successful implant, a failed integration will form a fibrous layer around the implant, meaning the implant needs to be removed, the bone cleaned, and the procedure can be tried again in about three months.

 Here are a few tips for care to avoid these complications:

-• Consult your dentist regularly.
-Schedule dental checks to ensure the health and proper functioning of your implants and follow the advice of professional cleaning.
+- Consult your dentist regularly.
+Schedule dental checks to ensure the health and proper functioning of your implants, and follow the advice of a professional cleaner.

-• Avoid harmful habits.
-Do not chew on hard items, such as ice or hard candy, which can break your crowns, or your natural teeth.
+- Avoid harmful habits.
+Do not chew on hard items like ice or hard candy, which can break your crowns or natural teeth.
 Avoid caffeinated or tobacco products that can stain your teeth.
 Seek treatment if you grind your teeth.

 Alternative techniques for dental implants

-In some cases, there are alternative techniques for dental implants.
-We’ll go into the specifics of what these are, and why people sometimes consider them, below.
+In some cases, alternative techniques for dental implants exist.
+Below, we’ll discuss these techniques and why people sometimes consider them.

 Immediate load dental implants

-Immediate load dental implants are a relatively new form of implant treatment that involves placing a fixed provisional prosthesis in less than 48 hours.
-This is more often suggested for people who have lost one, several, or all of their teeth or are struggling with severe tooth degradation.
+Immediate-load dental implants are a relatively new form of implant treatment that involves placing a fixed provisional prosthesis in less than 48 hours.
+This is often suggested for people who have lost one, several, or all of their teeth or are struggling with severe tooth degradation.

 As its name suggests, immediate load dental implants are placed immediately, with a temporary prosthesis that can be used starting immediately after recovery.
-Then, once the osseointegration process is finished (which takes from 3 to 6 months), patients can return for slight adjustments and a final, more permanent prosthesis.
+Once the osseointegration process is finished (which takes 3 to 6 months), patients can return for slight adjustments and a final, more permanent prosthesis.

 Most cases that request this treatment are done for aesthetics, as some individuals would like to have beautiful, functioning teeth throughout the osseointegration process.